Tranquility2/python-design-patterns/docs/behavioral_design_patterns/mediator.md

-# **Mediator design pattern**
+# **Mediator Design Pattern**

 The Orchestrator of Collaboration, Bringing Harmony to the Code

-> In essence, the Mediator design pattern transforms your code into a well-rehearsed orchestra, where objects collaborate seamlessly under the guidance of a central conductor.
+> In essence, the Mediator Design Pattern transforms your code into a well-rehearsed orchestra, where objects collaborate seamlessly under the guidance of a central conductor.
 This promotes clarity, flexibility, and control in your program's communication, ensuring a harmonious symphony of functionality.

+---

 ## Workflow